-The more experience a firm has in producing a particular product, the lower its costs

-The experience curve is an idea developed by the Boston Consulting Group (BCG) in the mid-1960s.
+Experience Curve is an idea developed by the Boston Consulting Group (BCG) in the mid-1960s which states that the more experience a firm has in producing a particulars product, the lower are its costs.
+Boston Consulting Group (BCG) in the mid-1960s.
 Working with a leading manufacturer of semiconductors, the consultants noticed that the company's unit cost of manufacturing fell by about 25% for each doubling of the volume that it produced.
 This relationship they called the experience curve: the more experience a firm has in producing a particular product, the lower are its costs.
 Bruce Henderson, the founder of BCG, put it as follows: